jaspervdj/jaspervdj/contact.markdown

 [freenode]: http://freenode.net/

-For urgent matters, send a postcard to
+For urgent matters, send a postcard to:

 > Touwstraat 9
 > 9160 Lokeren